Lissy93/AdGuardian-Term/.github/README.md

 <summary><h4>Not sure which method to choose?</h4></summary>

 - Docker is the easiest but needs to be installed, and adds a bit of overhead (12Mb, to be precise)
-- Where as using the executable won't require any additional dependencies
+- Whereas using the executable won't require any additional dependencies
 - If you've got Rust installed, fetching from crates.io will also be both easy and performant
 - If your system architecture isn't supported you'll need to build from source, as you also will if you wish to run a fork or make amendments to the code